mukrasr/onyx-products-api/README.md

 Some of the positives of this pattern is that:

 -   It allows for consistency across multiple services without use of transactions.
--   It is eventually consistent, event when errors occur
+-   It is eventually consistent, even when errors occur

 Some of the negatives of this pattern is that: